Instead of changing what you write, give Google a structured-data layer to read.

 18k monthly searches · sustained 47 hours

-Prove your impact with Search Clippings.
+Prove your impact in Top Stories.

 Search Clippings detail view for jb pritzker query

-Pricing for publishers.
+Pricing for publishers

 No contracts.
 No hidden costs.